-- points.
+- high.
+Repeat this at the other two leveling points.
 Have a look at the adjacent videos for visual explanation. - Before waisting time on unsuccessful leveling, please rethink if the currently installed nozzle tip is adequate for the print job.
 Wider nozzles are more tolerant when it comes to compensating leveling mistakes and may be more suited to the task, especially when printing larger parts.